georgerichardson/data_science_glossary/readme.md

 #### Multiple Entries

 Sometimes an item may fit into more than one section because it actually has different meanings or uses depending on the topic.
-For example, the tool, `TensorFlow` is a deep learning package that is directly related to Deep Learning, but also has applications in Natural Language Processing.
-In this case it would be acceptable to have two separate entries with domain-specific descriptions.
+For example, the tool, `TensorFlow` is a package directly related to Deep Learning, but also has applications in Natural Language Processing.
+In this case it would be fine to have two separate entries with domain-specific descriptions.
 If applicable, a link can be added to an entry, to guide the reader back to the "original entry".

 #### Not sure?